bawee/bwast/README.md

 **My BLAST hits were flipped and are matching the wrong end of the sequence**

 If your query and reference are very similar in length, ACT can sometimes flip the BLAST hits incorrectly.

+**What does the name *bwast* mean?**

+Blast Wrapper And Sequence Truncator

+or

+Bryan Wee's AweSome Tool

 Info